macrisal21/MA402-Final-Project/README.md

 The solution is computed on a grid in space and time, and the final option price is compared to the exact Black–Scholes formula to check accuracy.

 Overall, this project combines finite differences with PETSc to solve a common problem in quantitative finance.

+## AI Translation Experience

+While the AI provided a useful starting point, the script required significant debugging and modification.
+I had to fix syntax issues and ensure that the output was correct.
+The AI helped speed up the initial translation, but a lot of work went in to refining the script.